 Ensemble Opportunities at EKU

-♦ Wind Ensemble ♦ Concert Band ♦ Marching Colonels ♦ Colonel Pep Band ♦ Symphony Orchestra ♦ String Orchestra ♦ EKU Choirs ♦ Opera ♦ EKos ♦ Guitar Ensemble ♦ Electric Guitar Ensemble ♦ Chamber Music ♦
+♦ Wind Ensemble ♦ Concert Band ♦ Marching Colonels ♦ Maroon Machine (Colonels Pep Band) ♦ Symphony Orchestra ♦ String Orchestra ♦ EKU Choirs ♦ Opera ♦ EKos ♦ Guitar Ensemble ♦ Electric Guitar Ensemble ♦ Chamber Music ♦

-The EKU Wind Ensemble is the premier wind band at Eastern Kentucky University and is conducted by Dr. Andrew J. Putnam, Director of Bands.
+The EKU Wind Ensemble is the premier wind band at Eastern Kentucky University and is conducted by Dr. Andrew Putnam.
 Membership in the Wind Ensemble is selected by audition from among the finest wind and percussion players at the university.
-The ensemble performs diverse repertoire of the highest caliber, from chamber works to large ensemble pieces, and has a strong commitment to new music as well as the finest standard band repertoire.
+The ensemble performs diverse repertoire of the highest caliber, from chamber works to large ensemble pieces, with a strong commitment to new music, as well as the finest in standard wind repertoire.

-The EKU Concert Band is a non-auditioned group for woodwind, brass and percussion performers conducted by Dr. Timothy Wiggins.
+The EKU Concert Band is a non-auditioned group for woodwind, brass and percussion performers.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school band is desirable.
 The group presents two concerts per semester featuring the finest band literature.

-The EKU Marching Colonels have a long and distinguished tradition as one of the finest marching bands in the Commonwealth, and led undert the direction of Dr. Timothy Wiggins and Dr. Andrew Putnam.
+The EKU Marching Colonels have a long and distinguished tradition as one of the finest marching bands in the Commonwealth and is under the direction of Dr. Timothy Wiggins.
 All students at EKU, regardless of major, are welcome to join the Marching Colonels.
-Each member of the Marching Colonels receives a stipend for participation.
+Each member of the Marching Colonels receives a scholarship for participation.
 The course is open to wodwinds, brass, drumline, color guard and twirlers.
-Band Camp is August 15 to 20 (required, works with Big E Welcome events).
+The required Marching Colonels Band Camp is during the week before fall classes begin (see the Marching Colonels page for more information).

-The Marching Colonels meet Monday/Wednesday/Friday form 3:45-5:45pm in the fall semester.
+The Marching Colonels meet Monday/Wednesday/Friday from 3:45 to 5:45pm in the fall semester.

-The EKU Symphony is the premier full orchestra at the university and is conducted by Prof. Jeremy Mulholland, Director of Orchestras.
+The EKU Symphony is the premier full orchestra at the university and is conducted by Prof. Jeremy Mulholland.
 Membership in the Symphony is selected by audition from among the finest string, wind and percussion players at the university.
 The ensemble performs diverse repertoire of the highest caliber, with a focus on masterworks.

 The Symphony Orchestra meets Monday/Wednesday/Friday from 12:20-2:15pm.

-The EKU String Orchestra is a non-auditioned group for string players across the university and is under the direction of Dr. Colleen Ferguson.
+The EKU String Orchestra is a non-auditioned group for string players across the university.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school is desirable.
 The group presents two concerts per semester featuring the finest string literature.

 The String Orchestra meets Tuesday/Thursday from 4:30-5:45pm.